The German School of the East Bay offers the following tests to students:

 You can find more detailed information about the A2 test at the link.

-Starting with 7th grade, students will take the AATG National German test yearly.
+Starting with 7th grade, students can take the AATG National German test.
 This test is organized by the AATG (American Association of Teachers of German) and was designed for High School German students.
 The four levels correspond to the first, second, third and fourth year of German instruction.
 The AATG test is an online-only test, testing reading and audio-visual comprehension exclusively.